japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 # DiskBlockManager

-`DiskBlockManager` creates and maintains the logical mapping between logical blocks and physical on-disk locations for a [BlockManager](BlockManager.md#diskBlockManager).
+`DiskBlockManager` manages a logical mapping of logical blocks and their physical on-disk locations for a [BlockManager](BlockManager.md#diskBlockManager).

 ![DiskBlockManager and BlockManager](../images/storage/DiskBlockManager-BlockManager.png)